-- 1. Letter of interest, identify location you are interested in working (Salt Lake City or St. George) - 2.
+- 1. Letter of interest - 2.
 Detailed resume including education, previous employment, and salary history - 3.
 A written response to the application question below (no one more than two pages) - 4.
 Application for Judicial Branch Employment (AO78), questions 18-20 are required for this position